Niko Partners: Asia’s cloud gaming addressable market will triple to 500M by 2025

 Niko believes that South Korea is the most viable market for cloud gaming today, with SKT 5GX Cloud Game (Xbox) being the most likely service to succeed given its advantage in content, accessibility, and value, paired with strong 5G and broadband infrastructure across the market as well as an already strong gaming culture.

-While cloud gaming will allow mobile gamers to access high-end console and PC games for the first time, it will also allow gamers with low-end smartphones to play high-end mobile games without compromising on graphical quality or performance.
+While cloud gaming will allow mobile gamers to access high-end console and PC games for the first time, it will also enable those with low-end smartphones to play high-end mobile games without compromising on graphical quality or performance.

-Cloud gaming requires a consistent internet connection to provide a good user experience.
+Cloud gaming requires a consistent internet connection to provide a good experience.
 While some low resource-intensive and slow-paced games may work fine on 4G, it is clear that 5G or fiber broadband is needed in order to truly enjoy the cloud gaming experience.
 Cloud gaming is also reliant upon the underlying technology stack, network, and server components at every stage of content delivery.
 That means companies and governments will have to make a lot of investments.

 The report highlights companies that are considered key to the cloud gaming market: Tencent (Xianyou), Xbox (Cloud Gaming with Xbox Game Pass), Ubitus’ (B2B cloud gaming solution), RemoteMyApp’ (B2B and Vortex.gg), Nvidia (GeForce Now), and Blacknut (B2B & B2C cloud gaming solution).